richard93513/SpikingRx-on-OAI/README.md

 # 19. Notes

 - Raw OAI dumps are not included due to storage constraints
-- Only processed snapshots and evaluation results are provided
+- Only processed results are provided
-- All results are reproducible from bundle format
+- Fully reproducible from bundle format

 ---